oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 The `skip` transformation takes a non-negative integer $c$ as argument.
 Let $A$ be a copy of the input set with a total order that extends any existing order of the input set but is otherwise chosen by the service.
 The total order MUST be stable across requests.

-The transformation excludes from the output set the first $c$ instances of $A$.
+The transformation excludes from the output set the first $c$ instances in $A$ (possibly with repetitions).
 It keeps all remaining instances in the same order as they occur in $A$.

 ::: example
 Example 35: